Salifu Jatta

 Salifu Jatta (born 11 December 1995) is a Gambian professional footballer who plays as a forward for Taiwan Premier League club Tainan City.

 Personal life

 Jatta was born in Serekunda in The Gambia.
 He left his country for the United States at age 14 and graduated from South San Francisco High School.

 Career

 College career

-After high school, Jatta attended San Jose State University, first playing college football for the Hawks of Evergreen Valley College.
+After high school, Jatta attended San Jose State University, playing initially for the school's club team, he was supposed to be a walk-on for the varsity team the following year.
+However, due to coaching shake-ups, he ended up, first playing college football for the Hawks of Evergreen Valley College.
 In 2015, he was part of the 2015 All Northern California team.

 In 2016, he transferred colleges where he played football for the Skyhawks of Fort Lewis College, playing 34 games across two seasons before graduating.

 Club career in the US

 Jatta signed his first club contract with the Nevada Coyotes of the United Premier Soccer League, where he stayed for two years.
 He played for a number of clubs in the lower divisions of the US soccer system, first signing with Corpus Christi for a short stint in 2019 before signing for Oakland Roots a year after.
 He subsequently plied his trade at Stumptown for the 2020–2021 season and Contra Costa for the 2021–2022 season.